alabarga/mnp_training/README.md

 ```
 calibration.R
 ```
-Evaluates the results of the cross validation and fits the calibration model that is stored in `./results`.
-Compiles a final report in `CVresults.html`.
+Evaluates the results of the cross validation and fits the calibration model that is stored in `./results` and compiles a final report showing classifier performamce metrics `CVresults.html`.

 ##### tumor purity estimation